eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Status: approved

-When the Ankaios Agent receives a Control Interface request from a Workload, the Ankaios Agent shall check if this Workload is allowed to make this request.
+When the Ankaios agent receives a Control Interface request from a Workload, the Control Interface shall trigger the Authorizer to check if this Workload is allowed to make this request.

 Tags:
-- AgentManager
 - ControlInterface
 - Authorizer